-In Japan, too, customers tend to give lower ratings, since it is considered poor etiquette to rate any business too highly or too poorly, regardless of their performance.
+In Japan, too, customers tend to give lower ratings, since it is considered poor etiquette to rate any business too high or too poor, regardless of their performance.

-CheckMarket wrote a compelling article were it suggested that maybe there needs to be another NPS survey format for European countries, where respondents who give you 8 are also considered promoters?
-We think it’s a great idea, but for now if you’re not happy with your NPS score read step three.
+CheckMarket wrote a compelling article where it suggested that maybe there needs to be another NPS survey format for European countries, where respondents who give you 8 are also considered promoters?
+We think it’s a great idea, but for now, if you’re not happy with your NPS score read step three.